dankert/scriptbox/README.md

     write( "PI is " + Math.PI );

 ## Unsupported

-there is NO support for
+- There is NO support for creating classes or objects.
+- Due to the request-based operation of the PHP interpreter there is no possibility for asynchronous methods like `async` or `await`.
+- No try/catch
-- creating classes or objects
+- No `window`, `document` or `navigator` objects
-- async, await